Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Block Likelihood Estimation

 The bi-CL method significantly relies on the design of blocks.
-In this study, we adopt a strategy that entails grouping spatial sites in proximity to each other, with the aim of improving the methods' performance.
-This strategy has been widely utilized and has proven beneficial in enhancing the performance of CL methods \citep{bai2012joint,bevilacqua2015comparing,caamano2024nearest}.
+In this study, we adopt a strategy that entails grouping spatial sites in proximity to each other.
+Specifically, we consider the following steps: \begin{itemize} \item we simulate $n/2$ points uniformly distributed in the region of interest; \item we then gradually form blocks by grouping the two nearest neighbor locations to a given simulated point. \end{itemize}

-Specifically, we randomly sample $n/2$ points uniformly distributed in the region of interest and gradually form blocks by grouping the two nearest neighbor locations to a given simulated point.
 The design may vary across experiments, depending on the fixed order of simulated points that determines the grouping sequence.
 Nevertheless, despite this variability, the architecture consistently approximates the desired proximity features.